Spike-Pentesting/App-witchcraft/README.md

     #This will make automatic updates, synced with the github repo
     WITCHCRAFT_GIT: ssh://git@github.com:Spike-Pentesting/App-Witchcraft.git

+Note: you can also use pinto urls, this argument is just being passed at cpanm

 ### FAKE\_ENV\_HOME, FAKE\_ENV\_VAGRANT\_HOME , VAGRANT\_BOXES

 To set up your vagrant boxes, you have also the possibility to fake a vagrant environment.